Tufin/oasdiff/README.md

   -base string
     	path or URL (or a glob in Composed mode) of original OpenAPI spec in YAML or JSON format -breaking-only
-    	display breaking changes only (old method) -check-breaking
+    	display breaking changes only (deprecated, use 'check-breaking' instead) -check-breaking
-    	check for breaking changes (new method)
+    	check for breaking changes
   -composed
     	work in 'composed' mode, compare paths in all specs matching base and revision globs -deprecation-days int